bstew794/Dan-s-Bagels/readMe.md

 The project will be done using python and django.
 Any IDE may be used.
 Team members will upload their assigned portion of code to the Github repository.

 -Build instructions
-To run the high fidelity prototype, navigate the command line to hifi/hifiPrototype.
+To run the project, navigate the command line to bagelSite/bagelSite.
 Run the commands:

 $ python manage.py makemigrations